Sample PHD HRM Dissertation Proposal

 2. To identify the modifications required in the HRM policies, practices, and designing of project teams in public sector PBOs.

-3. To assess the capabilities and adaptation to transitional changes in human resources of selected PBOs in UK
+3. To assess the capabilities and adaptation to transitional changes in human resources of selected PBOs in the UK

 Transition to Project Based Organization (PBO)